Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

 \subsection{Metrics and Evaluation Setting}

-\myparagraph{Single-Concept Metrics.} We follow the metrics and notation of Yo’LLaVA~\cite{nguyen2024yo} and MyVLM~\cite{alaluf2024myvlm}, reporting \textit{Positive Accuracy} (Recall), \textit{Negative Accuracy} (Specificity) and \textit{Weighted Accuracy} for $n$ personalized objects.
-We further report \textit{Precision}, defined as the ratio of true positive predictions to the total number of instances predicted as positive, averaged over $n$ personalized objects.
-We believe this is a more comprehensive evaluation recognizing the trade-off between the aforementioned metrics and precision.
-VQA accuracy on single-concept datasets is measured as the percentage of correctly selected multiple-choice questions.
-In line with MyVLM, we also report \textit{CLIPScore}, which evaluates the similarity between the generated caption and the image, and \textit{Personalization Recall}, which measures how effectively the model incorporates the personalized object's name into the caption on the MyVLM dataset.
+\myparagraph{Single-Concept Metrics.} We adopt the metrics and notation from Yo’LLaVA~\cite{nguyen2024yo} and MyVLM~\cite{alaluf2024myvlm}.
+We report \textit{Positive Accuracy (Recall)}—the proportion of correctly identified positives, \textit{Negative Accuracy (Specificity)}—correctly identified negatives, and \textit{Weighted Accuracy}, their average across $n$ personalized objects.
+We also include \textit{Precision}, the ratio of true to predicted positives, averaged over $n$ objects, to capture the accuracy–precision trade-off.
+For single-concept VQA, accuracy is the percentage of correctly answered multiple-choice questions.
+Following MyVLM, we additionally report \textit{CLIPScore} (caption–image similarity) and \textit{Personalization Recall}, the fraction of captions correctly mentioning the target concept.

-\myparagraph{Multi-Concept Metrics.} Positive accuracy is measured as to number of times when both personalized objects in the image are correctly detected.
-Negative accuracy is measured as the number of times at least one of the two objects are correctly \textbf{not} detected in an image.
+\myparagraph{Multi-Concept Metrics.} Positive accuracy measures images where both personalized objects are correctly detected; negative accuracy covers those where at least one is correctly \textbf{not} detected.

-\myparagraph{Video and Multi-concept VQA Metric.} For open-ended VQA validation, we follow a protocol similar to that of \cite{maaz2023video}, utilizing ChatGPT-3.5 to evaluate the accuracy of the model's responses (see Appendix C.2 for more details).
+\myparagraph{Video and Multi-Concept VQA Metric.} For open-ended VQA, we use an autograding protocol~\cite{maaz2023video} with ChatGPT-3.5 to assess contextual similarity between predicted and ground-truth answers (see Appendix C.2).

 \myparagraph{Implementation Details.} The modularity of our method makes it generic regarding the choice of the \VLM model.
 We use LLaVA1.5-13B~\cite{liu2024improved} as our primary \VLM model for consistency with previous works.
 We pair \ours with InternVL2-26B~\cite{chen2024internvl} , a state-of-the-art \VLM to ablate.
 We use LLaVA-OneVision-Qwen2-7B as our default video model and ablate with InternVideoChat2.5 as a superior video model.
 We utilize Cosine Similarity with a constant threshold of $\tau$=0.75 for detecting personalized objects across all datasets (\ref{sec:retrieval}).
-Refer to Appendix A.7 for further details on compute and memory overhead of our personalization toolkit.
+Refer to Appendix A.6 for further details on compute and memory overhead of our personalization toolkit.